lighthouse-no/demo-mqtt-sub/README.md

 A simple Rust-based app that publishes messages to the public MQTT server at `tcp://broker.emqx.io:1883`

-This app works with in conjunction with a corresponding subscriber app.
+This app works with in conjunction with a corresponding publisher app.

 ![MQTT Demo Pub/Sub App](https://github.com/lighthouse-no/demo-mqtt-pub/blob/main/img/architecture.png)